-Kennedy will appear in public service announcements (PSAs) promoting National Library Week.
-The PSAs, developed by the American Library Association’s Campaign for America’s Libraries, will be placed in magazines and online throughout the spring.
-ALA will also offer free customization of the PSAs for libraries.
+Kennedy appeared in public service announcements (PSAs) promoting National Library Week 2013.
+The PSAs, developed by the American Library Association’s Campaign for America’s Libraries, were placed in magazines and online throughout the spring.
+ALA also offered free customization of the PSAs for libraries.

 As part of the Auditorium Speaker Series at the 2013 ALA Midwinter Meeting in Seattle, Caroline Kennedy spoke passionately about the role that libraries and reading have played in her life.
 A video of the event is available online.

 Caroline Kennedy was also the keynote speaker at the 2011 Carnegie Corporation of New York/New York Times I Love My Librarian Award Ceremony in New York City.
 In that speech, she said that many librarians she has met are “professionals who are excited about their changing role in a changing world - who are dedicated to serving others, who respect scholarship, and who understand that you are our guides on a lifelong journey of intellectual collaboration and collaborative composition… .
 Your work is truly life changing.”
 Read her remarks at Atyourlibrary.org.